Burnidge Forest Preserve

 Within Burnidge Forest Preserve is Paul Wolff Campground

 .
 An RTP Grant awarded in 2008 provided the District with additional funding for the development of the expanded campground and trail system.
 Paul Wolff Campground contains 89 improved, vehicle camp sites with 50-amp electrical service, water access, parking pad and fire ring.
 Improved camp sites are available to vehicles or tent campers.
 Each improved site is capable of handling a 50-foot motorhome.
 There are also 10 primitive, wooded sites for tent camping only, away from the main camping area.
-Primitive sites do not have electric service and are available weekends only, weather permitting.
+Primitive sites do not have electric service and are available, weather permitting.

 Camp sites are available on a first-come, first-served basis; reservations are not taken.
 Daily camp fees are $15 for Kane County residents and $25 for non-residents.
 Primitive/non-electric camp sites are $10 per day for residents, $15 for nonresidents.
 Firewood is available for $5 per bundle at the campground office.
 Firewood may not be brought into Paul Wolff Campground due to restrictions by the Illinois Department of Natural Resources.